samwilson0745/samwilson0745/README.md

 - 🔭 Looking to work on **Live Projects**

-- 🌱 I’m currently learning **Machine Learning and Blockchain**
+- 🌱 I’m currently learning **Machine learning and Cloud**

 - 👨‍💻 All of my projects are available at my github profile

-- 💬 Ask me about **Flutter, Java, Python, Django, React, Machine Learning and Node**
+- 💬 Ask me about **Flutter, Java, Node, Docker, K8's, React, Machine Learning**

 - 📫 How to reach me **sohamdebmajumder@gmail.com**